YasirKhan224/YasirKhan224/README.md

 👋 Hello!
-I’m Yasir Khan – Aspiring Data Analyst 🚀
+I’m Yasir Khan – Data Analyst 🚀

 🔍 About Me
 I’m a tech professional currently working at **DXC Technology** as a **Mainframe Developer**, where I support insurance clients by managing policy-related data with COBOL and DB2.
 Alongside my role, I’m building strong expertise in **Data Analytics** with Python, SQL, Power BI, and Excel.

-My goal is to transition into a **Data Analyst role**, using my analytical skills to turn data into actionable insights that drive smarter business decisions.

 ---